herrevilkitten/holiday-in-ten-towns/Session_9.md

 			* Gryn struck the gladiator.
 			* Sheelah really missed on her attack and spent time cursing her bow.
 			* A gladiator struck RJ with his spear after missing twice with a shield and spear.
 The other failed to strike Ragnar.
-			* Ragnar did a little dance with the gladiator
+			* Ragnar did a little dance with a thug and ended up switching places with him.
+He fell down and then stood up.
+			*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczNTEyOTgzMywtNjQzMTQ1NDE1LDE3MD
+eyJoaXN0b3J5IjpbLTQ4MDQwNDY4NCwtNjQzMTQ1NDE1LDE3MD
 YyODQxNDMsMTE5Mzg3MzA1Nyw0MzQ1MTQxNTksLTEzODk4NzU4
 MDksLTIwMjIwNDI4NTEsLTE5NDM2NDg3NDgsLTYwNzI1MjQwNC
 wtNDEyNTg0MzIyLDEyNDMzNDY0MjksLTE3NDQyNTg0NjAsLTE5